-Polish toponymic surnames have the influence of ‘ski’ ‘cki’ or ‘dzki’ meaning ‘of’ or ‘belong to.’
-The usage of ‘ski’ or ‘cki’ is the most identifiable pattern of Polish family names.
+Polish toponymic surnames are influenced by ‘ski’, ‘cki,’ or ‘dzki,’ which means ‘of’ or ‘belong to.’
+Using ‘ski’ or ‘cki’ in the names is the most identifiable and common pattern of Polish family names.

 List Of Popular Polish Last Names Or Family Names:

 Adamik is very common Polish surname which refers to ‘a man’ in Hebrew.

 This patronymic polish surname refers to ‘Son of Andrzej.’
 Here, Andrzej is the Polish form of Andrew, which means ‘manly’ or ‘masculine.’